lfelipediniz/AppointmentAgenda/README.md

 # AppointmentAgenda

-AppointmentAgenda is an assembly-based scheduling tool that enforces scheduling rules, prevents conflicts, and provides flexibility to edit and remove events, ensuring an efficient and organized event management experience.
+AppointmentAgenda is an MIPS assembly-based scheduling tool that enforces scheduling rules, prevents conflicts, and provides flexibility to edit and remove events, ensuring an efficient and organized event management experience.

 ## Functionalities